egberts/egberts.github.io-src/content/articles/firefox-jsshell-debugging.md

 lang: en
 private: False

-This article details how to perfom debugging of the `jsshell` in Mozilla Unified repository.
+This article details how to perform debugging of the `jsshell` in Mozilla Unified repository.

 # Setting Up `jsshell` Debug